wangechi01-a/Jumia-Prices/README.md

 - Scrape data from Jumia website to create a list of all products currently offered at a discount.

-- Tools, Frameworks, and Technologies: Python, Beautiful Soup, Selenium, Scrapy, Pandas, Numpy.
+- Tools, Frameworks, and Technologies: Python, Beautiful Soup, Selenium, Pandas, Numpy,matplotlib,seaborn

+# Objective

-- From the project you can perform EDA on the data and even build a UI page where you can list these items using flask, fast api, streamlit, dash, or any other tool of your choice.
+- From thi project you can perform EDA on the data and even build a UI page where you can list these items using flask, fast api, streamlit, dash, or any other tool of your choice.